 Zygmunta in Krakow's Wawel Cathedral

-Krakow you can see, and actually even touch,
+Ben's chime?
+In Krakow you can see, and actually even touch,

-equal of the London bell of the Houses of Parliament.
+an equal of the London bell of the Houses of Parliament.

 Huge Zygmunt (Sigismund) bell, Dzwon Zygmunta in Polish, is

 350 years older than its English counterpart, having been

 Old, King of Poland and Grand Duke of Lithuania, when Krakow

 beautifully deep toll of

 Church holidays and at the historic moments for the nation.

 And it needs the strength of ten men to ring the giant bell

-every Christmas, New Year Day or Easter
+every Christmas, New Year Day or Easter Sunday.

 Tickets for the Wawel Cathedral including Zygmunt's Bell and